wso2/docs-choreo-dev/en/docs/develop-components/develop-services/expose-a-websocket-endpoint-via-a-service.md

 Once you have successfully deployed your service, you can [test](../../testing/test-websocket-endpoints-via-the-websocket-console.md), [manage](../../api-management/lifecycle-management.md), and observe it like any other component type in Choreo.

 !!! note
-        There are clients (especially browsers) that do not allow you to add headers to the WebSocket handshake.
-In such cases, you can send the access token or API Key required for WebSocket API invocation within the sec-websocket-protocol header, along with any specified subprotocols.
+     Some clients, such as certain browsers, may not support adding headers to the WebSocket handshake.
+In these cases, you can include the access token or API key required for WebSocket API invocation within the `sec-websocket-protocolheader`, along with any specified subprotocols.

-        Example of the sec-websocket-protocol header:
-        `sec-websocket-protocol: choreo-oauth2-key, {access token}, subprotocols`
+     For example: `sec-websocket-protocol: choreo-oauth2-key, {access token}, subprotocols`

-        When including the API Key in this manner, ensure that you replace `choreo-oauth2-key` with `choreo-internal-API-Key`.
+     If you are using an API key, replace `choreo-oauth2-key` with `choreo-internal-API-key`.